17patmaks/My-Sigma-Rule-Collection/README.md

-# Collection of Sigma Rules That I Created From things I found interesting
+# Collection of Sigma Rules That I Created From Research I found interesting

 ## Overview